Cantera/cantera-website/pages/science/index.rst

    <h2 class="display-4">Chemical Kinetic Theory</h2>

-These sections describe some of the basic scientific theory underpinning the various ways that Cantera models phases of matter.
+These sections describe some of the fundamental scientific theory underpinning the ways that Cantera models phases of matter.
 This involves calculations for thermodynamic and transport properties and chemical reaction rates.
 The above information gives some insight into the basic constitutive models available in Cantera: capabilities for calculating the basic thermodynamic, chemical kinetic, and transport properties of phases of matter, which can be